 Hiring managers have expressed concern over recent batches of graduates entering the workforce, who are lacking in communication skills.
 These essential skills are required to build relationships and progress their career, alongside supporting company goals.
 The communications skills gap also involves a large portion of graduates unable or uncomfortable with public speaking and many lacking in writing proficiency skills.
 Graduate training programmes can be utilised at the beginning of a career to ensure that new hires can progress and become a valued asset to their business.

 Where entering a workforce, or any industry, communication is considered basic skills which should be mastered prior to dealing with stakeholders as a representative of the company and even internally where information needs to be transferred effectively and clearly.
-Through graduate training programmes, a business can establish their expectancy of their recent hires.
-These initial training sessions should also incorporate skills gap analysis to ensure that those who currently are not at the expected level of communication, can be set goals and means of achieving them, throughout their first initial period in the company.
+Through graduate training programmes, a business can establish its expectancy of their recent hires.
+These initial training sessions should also incorporate skills gap analysis to ensure that those who currently are not at the expected level of communication, can set goals and means of achieving them, throughout their first initial period in the company.

 Remove outdated processes